How To Easily Clean Stuck-On Food On Cast Iron Skillet

 And I use those skillets on the stove top too for cooking Potato Cakes, frying potatoes or cooking eggs. (or anything savory really!)

-It’s true that Caring For Cast Iron is a little different than cleaning typical cookware.
-You can’t just plunk a cast iron skillet in the dishwasher like you could other cookware materials.
+It’s true that Caring For Cast Iron is a little different than typical cookware.

 Cast iron cleaning is a little different than other surfaces, but it's not hard.
 Come see my kitchen hack to clean off any stuck-on food easily. #TexasHomesteader

-More Difficult Ways To Clean Cast Iron
+Different Ways To Clean Cast Iron

 Others use a metal cast-iron cleaning pad and scrub-scrub-SCRUB!